it176131/it176131.github.io/_posts/2024-01-21-classification-report.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-svg.js">
 </script>

-In a meeting earlier this week, I heard someone say, "We achieved a classification score of 99%."
+In a meeting last week, I heard someone say, "We achieved a classification score of 99%."
 He was referring to accuracy.
 And to the untrained ear this may sound impressive, but not to me.